-38: H.R.
+28. H.R.
 Rep. 102-317, at 17 (1991) (Conf.
 Rep.).

-39: See, e.g., Baird v.
+29. See, e.g., Baird v.
 Sabre, 995 F. Supp.
 2d 1100, 1103 (C.D.
 Cal.
 2014) (cell number provided during online reservation process constituted express consent to be contacted by airline for flight-related information); Steinhoff v.
 Star Tribune Media Company, LLC, 2014 U.S. Dist.
 LEXIS 38293 (D. Minn.
 March 24, 2014) (cell number provided during sign-up for newspaper subscription constituted express consent to be contacted by debt collector following subscription's expiration); Pinkard v.
 Wal-Mart Stores, Inc., 2012 U.S. Dist.
 LEXIS 160938 (N.D.
 Ala.
 November 9, 2012) (cell number provided to pharmacy when picking up a prescription constitutes express consent to be contacted with "Wal-Mart related" text messages).

-40: Edeh v.
+30. Edeh v.
 Midland Credit Mgmt., Inc., 748 F. Supp.
 2d 1030, 1038 (D. Minn.
 2010); Thrasher-Lyon v.
 CCS Commercial, LLC, No. 11 C 04473, 2012 WL 3835089, at \3 (N.D.
-III.
+Ill.
 Sept.
 4, 2012).

+The mere fact that an organization has a person's cell phone number in its database is not sufficient to demonstrate prior express consent absent evidence that the person voluntarily provided the number.
+Since the number could have been obtained in a variety of ways, such as by acquiring a third-party list or capturing the number through caller ID or through an app that harvests numbers from users' contact lists, more is needed.
 There must be sufficient evidence linking the organization's possession of the cell phone number to the person actually providing that number to the organization.
-As discussed in further detail below, an organization may have prior express consent to call a number that an individual provided to a third party - but only if that third party sufficiently informed the individual that his or her number could be shared with the organization before obtaining the number.
+As discussed in further detail below, an organization may have prior express consent to call a number that an individual provided to a third party-but only if that third party sufficiently informed the individual that his or her number could be shared before obtaining the number.

 Although what counts as sufficient evidence is evaluated on a case-by-case basis, common types of evidence include a tag or label in the database indicating the source of the cell number, whether via an organization's website, a text opt-in, a sign-up sheet at a particular event, over the phone to a live operator, or in some other way.
 Absent such evidence, the organization could be open to a successful TCPA claim if it robocalls/robotexts that number.
-Therefore, it is advisable to preserve records such as sign-up sheets, web forms and other evidence of consent.
+Therefore, it is advisable to preserve records such as sign-up sheets and other evidence of consent.

 Organizations should keep a centralized database of cell numbers whose subscriber or user has provided prior express consent to be contacted.
 The database should also indicate the circumstances under which consent was received, as such evidence is necessary to show both the fact and the scope of the individual's consent.
-Cell numbers in the organization's possession that do not qualify for that list - whether prior express consent has not been affirmatively determined or there is insufficient documentation of consent - should not be robocalled/robotexted.
+Cell numbers in the organization's possession that do not qualify for that list-whether prior express consent has not been affirmatively determined or there is insufficient documentation of consent-should not be robocalled/robotexted.